LlmDl/SponsorPlugins/TownyHistories.md

 Ruins' townblocks which are claimed by a town are removed from the ruin.
 If a ruin's homeblock is claimed by a town the ruin is removed entirely.

+Optionally, you can prevent claiming either only the old homeblocks or any part of the ruin.

 Admins can optionally resurrect deleted towns.

 Note: this plugin somewhat assumes you have the revert-on-unclaim feature deactivated.
 This is not a hard-restriction, but future features will likely mean restoring the ruin would be detrimental.